kodeFant/fp-unite/README.md

 Functional programmers that uses traditional multi-paradigm languages should also feel equally welcome.

-fp-unite seeks to empower functional programming to the mainstream so we can make it more relevant by creating jobs, high quality libraries and having a supportive tribe for sharing knowledge.
+fp-unite seeks to empower functional programming to the mainstream so we can make it more relevant by creating jobs, high quality libraries and having a supportive tribe for sharing knowledge and collaborate.

 To keep the quality of the community high and motivating, we have a few guidelines that we will try to moderate as fairly as possible: